 When we started optimization, the site was GONE in Google on regular searches.
 Even a search on the site’s main keyword “Trinity Sisters” yielded nothing.
 Absolutely nothing!
 There is a bit of competition on that keyword as there is a book, a band, and some church associations that use the same phrases, but on pages 4-5 of Google search results, the results started to get pretty thin and are only remotely related to the search.

 The conclusion was that if the site was in bad condition regarding SEO, which it actually was not, it would probably be around page 4-5 where all other ‘thin’ pages and pages that did not really match the search were located.
-But the site was pretty ok SOE wise.
+But the site was pretty ok regarding SEO.
 So the poor position in Google didn’t really make sense.

 What made the confusion complete was that Yandex, as well as Bing, had the site ranking in position 1 on page 1 – THE ultimate top spot.
 We also tried Baidu but found that their results fluctuate more than the other search engines.
 If we did the same search in Baidu it did not show up at all, but when we extended the keyword to “Trinity Sisters Dirty Business” it appeared in position 1 and it would continue to be number one for some time on the search: Trinity Sisters.
 It was either a top-ranking or no ranking at all.
 Nothing in between.